simonpalmqvist/1dv610-assignment4/README.md

 * run `eval $(docker-machine env default)`
 * run `./dev.sh`
 * execute setup file `docker-compose run --rm php php createTables.php`
+* run `docker-machine ip` to find out on which IP your application is running and verify that you can reach the start page on port 3000.

 ## Default Production environment